austin-1070/two-stage-CMOS-opamp-with-compensation/README.md

   <img width="1916" height="907" alt="image" src="https://github.com/user-attachments/assets/80834a71-6c54-4f7c-96c5-49eafa44119b" />
 </p>

-Unity-gain operation was maintained across an input common-mode range of approximately **−1.0 V to +1.75 V**.
+The input common-mode range was evaluated by sweeping the DC common-mode voltage while measuring the differential gain at 10 Hz.
+The simulated ICMR was approximately **−1.0 V to +1.75 V**.
 ### Power Consumption

 The simulated quiescent power consumption was approximately **0.67 mW** under the nominal bias conditions.